How to transfer a vehicle’s registration

 If you buy or receive a vehicle, you will need to submit your registration transfer request to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station within 14 days of purchasing the vehicle.

 - Part A of the vehicle registration transfer application (F3520) (PDF, 158KB).

-- A completed new customer application form (F3503) (PDF, 938KB) if you are an interstate or overseas driver licence holder and it is your first time doing business with us.
+- A completed new customer application form (F3503) (PDF, 938KB) if you are a new customer and it is your first time doing business with us (for example, interstate or overseas driver licence holder).

 - An original copy of a current Queensland safety certificate (unless you do not need to get a safety certificate).